Queenstown Tasmania : A feature packed town at the end of urbanisation.

 The new 1893 Mt Lyell Mining & Railway Company board led by Bowes Kelly would have to make three major innovations to find success.

-Sticht then successfully engineered and developed the process of generating the enormous amount of thermal energy required utilising the abundant sulfurous elements of the ores as the combustible fuel source.
+Robert Carl Sticht then successfully engineered and developed the process of generating the enormous amount of thermal energy required utilising the abundant sulfurous elements of the ores as the combustible fuel source.

-The initial shanty town called Penghana that had taken shape adjacent to that first smelter plant was almost destroyed by fire during 1897.
+The initial shanty town called Penghana that had taken shape adjacent to that first smelter plant was almost completely destroyed by fire during 1897.

-The success of the Iron Blow mine and smelter produced sheets of pure copper just as the worldwide growth of electrification drove massive demand.
+The success of the Iron Blow mine and smelter produced sheets of pure copper just as the world growth of electrification drove massive demand.
 The company would have to be innovative again to engineer a railway over seemingly impossible terrain to the lower reaches of the King River where deep enough water could enable the construction of port structures for shipping.
 This early port facility would be known as Teepookana.

 Engineer Fred Cutten designs an innovative rail corridor with amazing cuttings and bridges that would still require the then cutting edge technology of the Roman Abt rack and pinion system.
 Melbourne based company Garnsworthy and Smith are awarded the contract of constructing the section from Teepookana to Dubbil Barril which included the 'Quarter Mile Bridge' over the King River.
 But the mostly Victorian workforce are ill prepared for the harsh wet wilderness conditions and the company becomes dissatisfied.
 Edward Driffield is appointed to rectify the constraining issues.
 Driffield employs an additional 400 labourers and expertly organises them into small well organised groups working from pre-determined camps along the surveyed route.
 An impressive feat of engineering is accomplished, made all the more impressive being achieved with picks, shovels, barrows and inspired human might.